 All majors have capstone experiences where students demonstrate the development of their knowledge and skills in their field of study.
 Usually, this occurs in the senior year and involves a final project presented in writing and/or verbally under the supervision of faculty.
 Additionally, most majors include many research opportunities in courses to develop depth of understanding in an area of interest.
 In the natural sciences, this includes close mentorship in experiments and use of our 250-acre Thoreau Wildlife Sanctuary.
 Student presenters are supported for conference presentation travel through the Mikula-Frey Travel Endowment.

-DC’s non-profit allows students to create, implement, and lead entrepreneurial ventures aligned with our service-oriented mission as a college.
-Project 701 is a student-run venture allowing students to change the world while developing knowledge, skills, and attitudes for success.
+DC students may create, implement, and lead entrepreneurial ventures aligned with our service-oriented mission as a college.
+They change the world while developing knowledge, skills, and attitudes for success.

 JOURNALISM & WRITING